 It was Time to Think Different at our first co-hosted networking event with Merika Worldwide at the sumptuous Daylesford Organic Shop & Cafe in Sloane Square, London this month.

 Food & drink brand owners and agencies came together at this brand management event to network, share learnings and hear three inspirational speeches on different aspects of expanding a food, beverage or lifestyle brand overseas.

-Fortified with delicious Daylesford food and organic Prosecco, we were inspired about how to put together an international expansion strategy and manage brand licensing, how brand management technology will lower costs and improve brand consistency in an overseas expansion, and finally what the future holds for brands and business.
+Fortified with delicious Daylesford food and organic Prosecco, we were inspired about how to put together an international expansion strategy and manage brand licensing, how brand asset management technology will lower costs and improve brand consistency in an overseas expansion, and finally what the future holds for brands and business.

 Erik Bruun Bindslev, CEO of Merika gave us his view on how to expand a business outside your home market, adjust its proposition and understand consumers in a fast-evolving global brand landscape.